gregkosi/dbt-impala-example/README.md

 `git clone https://github.com/cloudera/dbt-impala-example.git`

-Next install the requirements
+Next install the requirements by running the following:

+Option 1:
-`pip install -r requirements.txt`
+`pip3 install -r requirements.txt`

+Option 2:
+./cdsw-build.sh

 ## Configure

-Create a dbt profile in `~/.dbt/profiles.yml`
+Go to profile in `~/.dbt/profiles.yml`

 For a Cloudera Data Platform cluster (CDW or DataHub), it should look like this: